 Cline Integration

-Why Cline?
+Why Use Cline?

 Prerequisites

-- Visual Studio Code with the Cline extension installed.
+- Visual Studio Code installed.

-- An LLM API key.
+- An LLM API key (default setup requires OpenAI).

 1. Install Cline

-2. Install and Start the Cognee Server
+2. Install Cognee MCP Server

 3. Configure Cline to Use Cognee

-~/Library/Application\ Support/CODE/user/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json
+~/Library/Application\ Support/Code/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json

 nano